n-ivkovic/tspreed/README.md

 ## Contributing

-Please attempt to adhere to the following when creating a pull request:
+Please adhere to the following when creating a pull request:

 * Ensure [ShellCheck](https://www.shellcheck.net/) returns no errors/warnings.
 This can be checked by either running `make test` with ShellCheck installed or by checking [**./tspreed**](./tspreed) (and [**./default.rc**](./default.rc) if changed) via the online checker.
 Any new errors/warnings and any suppressions of those errors/warnings should be explained.
 * Ensure all changes conform to [IEEE Std 1003.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/) (a.k.a.
 SUSv3 or POSIX.1-2001) as much as possible.
 Any non-conformant changes should be explained.
-* Ensure all indentation is done with a single tab per indent.
+* Ensure changes match the general coding style of the project.
-* Ensure the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model is (somewhat) adhered to.
-Ensure changes are branched from `develop` and the pull request merges back into `develop`.
-Note that before the PR is accepted the target branch may be changed to a new branch named either `feature/[branch-name]` or `fix/[branch-name]`.
+* Ensure changes are branched from `develop` and the pull request merges back into `develop`.

 ## License